rvciosstudent/CIS2802013/Week 3 MyFaves Exercise/Homework.md

 6) Add UIWebView to iPad and iPhone.Make sure and check "Scale Page to fit"

-7) Connect both UIWebViews to File Owner and select WebView
+7) Connect ONE of the UIWebViews to MyFavesDetailViewController.h > Choose Outlet > NAME: 'WebSite'

-   CTRL+CLICK+DRAG UIWebView to MyFavesDetailViewController.h //iPad or iPhone .xib
+   CTRL+CLICK+DRAG UIWebView to MyFavesDetailViewController.h (iPad or iPhone .xib)

    See http://screencast.com/t/t5MGiLOD